Read this article to learn:

 Viettel: Africa’s most aggressive new entrant, Vietnamese military backed Viettel had initially seemed reluctant to accelerate time to market by leveraging co-location.
 However they have since reached co-location agreements with IHS in Cameroon (where they operate as Nexttel) and Helios Towers in Tanzania (where they operate as Halotel), the latter of whom attracted ~1,000 co-locations.
 The company also has a footprint in Mozambique (Movitel) and Burundi (Lumitel).
 Viettel had expressed an interest in the Nigerian market and was previously linked to the 9mobile sale.

-Vodacom/ Vodafone: Multinational MNO with a presence in South Africa, Tanzania, the Democratic Republic of Congo, Mozambique and Lesotho and a controlling stake in Safaricom in Kenya.
+Vodacom: Multinational MNO with a presence in South Africa, Ghana, Tanzania, the Democratic Republic of Congo, Mozambique and Lesotho and a controlling stake in Safaricom in Kenya.
 (In North Africa, Vodafone has a presence in Egypt).
-Apart from an early ‘manage with license to lease’ (MLL) deal in Ghana with Eaton Towers and the sale of 1,149 Tanzanian towers to Helios Towers Africa in 2013 (where Vodacom acquired a 24.5% stake in Helios Towers Tanzania, a stake which Helios has since purchased), Vodacom and its parent company, Vodafone consider their tower assets too strategic to divest.
+Apart from an early ‘manage with license to lease’ (MLL) deal in Ghana with Eaton Towers (transferred to American Tower following American Tower’s acquisition of Eaton) and the sale of 1,149 Tanzanian towers to Helios Towers Africa in 2013 (where Vodacom acquired a 24.5% stake in Helios Towers Tanzania, a stake which Helios has since purchased), Vodacom consider their tower assets too strategic to divest (in Europe, Vodacom’s parent company Vodafone has created their own towerco, Vantage Towers).
 Both Vodacom South Africa and Safaricom run in-house towercos, actively pursuing co-locations on their existing sites.

 Voltalia: Major energy player offering an ESCO solution to the telecom sector.
 Voltalia has signed an ESCO contract with Myanmar towerco, MNTI and has an appetite for projects in the African market.